nordglueck/dashboard-docs/docs/02_Installation.md

     docker-compose -f local.yml run --rm django python manage.py migrate docker-compose -f local.yml run --rm django python manage.py createsuperuser

 Here, ``django`` is the target service we are executing the commands against.
+The ``run`` command is starting a new container that is being deleted after run due to the ``--rm`` flag.

+To achieve the same but in an already running container, you can use commands like:

+    docker-compose -f local.yml exec django python manage.py migrate docker-compose -f local.yml exec --rm django python manage.py createsuperuser

+``exec`` will use the existing container and run the given command in it.

-More on Docker and local development can be found in "LOCAL_DEV.rst".
+More on Docker and local development can be found in ```LOCAL_DEV.rst```.